UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 And essentially, it's not our decision.
 Right.
 The issue, though, is that it's not.
 So on top of it, there are numerous red flags about it.
 So we, fortunately, were able to see through SOS and Looks that mode only works optically.
 So let's come up with something that works.
 That's what we're going for here to build.
 Are we going to take over all of the OpenSeas volumes?
 Probably not in the first year, but we need to take enough of it.
 And yeah, Ponzinomics are probably not the way to do it as we've seen; we have something much more sustainable.

-**Trevor:** We're more interested in effective incentives that create a healthy marketplace and not 2 minutes of marketing hype because we're doing volume that will not last long.
+**Ryan:** We're more interested in effective incentives that create a healthy marketplace and not 2 minutes of marketing hype because we're doing volume that will not last long.
 That's my two cents.

 **Zach:** I just need to clarify.
 Mark pointed out anybody that runs an auction; there are 0% fees, not just artists collect.